Criteria to emigrate to New Zealand – For skilled workers, partners, parents, students, investors and entrepreneurs

 - be 55 or younger

 - score enough points to submit an Expression of Interest

 - have a job offer for skilled employment or be in a skilled job in New Zealand

-To be eligible for the essential skills work visa, you must meet these requirements:
+To be eligible for the accredited employer work visa, you must meet these requirements:

 1.2 You must have a New Zealand partner

 If you have a spouse or partner who is a New Zealander, you can apply for a partner visa.
 This visa not only enables you to live in New Zealand but also allows you to work.

 For your partnership to be eligible for a partner visa, it’ll have to be one of the following:

 - Legal marriage

 - Civil union (whether opposite or same sex)